The 52-week safety profile of DUPIXENT + TCS in adults was generally consistent with the Week 16 adult safety profile1

 Consider completing all age-appropriate vaccinations as recommended by current immunization guidelines prior to initiating treatment with DUPIXENT1

-• Avoid use of live vaccines in patients treated with DUPIXENT1
+• Avoid use of live vaccines during treatment with DUPIXENT1

 NOT AN IMMUNOSUPPRESSANT1